 “In the end, if abortion was such a grievous sin Jesus would have mentioned it.
 He said nothing.”

 I’ve heard this kind of argument many times over the past few years, applied to any number of behaviors that people are trying to justify or reconcile with the Christian Scriptures.
 I bet you’ve heard this kind of statement as well.
-“Jesus said nothing about homosexuality in all of his sermons to his disciples and the masses.
+“Jesus said nothing about (insert any number of behaviors) in all of his sermons to his disciples and the masses.
 If it’s such a big deal, Jesus would have preached on it.”
 There are many variations of this kind of argument, but all of them seem to miss the point.
-Jesus’ apparent “silence” on abortion or homosexuality do not result in God’s approval or affirmation of such behavior for the following reasons:
+Jesus’ apparent “silence” on a controversial issue does not result in God’s approval or affirmation of such behavior for the following reasons:

 Jesus already acknowledged the fact that he was in complete agreement with the teaching of the Old Testament unless he specifically delineated a new line of instruction.
 He did not “come to abolish the Law or the Prophets… but to fulfill them” (Matthew 5:17)

 Jesus was a dedicated, devout and observant Jew.
 You want to know what he thought about homosexuality or abortion?
 Simple; just look at what other devout, observant Jews would have said.
-They most certainly would have affirmed the Old Testament teaching (like the teaching on homosexuality found in Leviticus 18:20 and 20:13)
+They most certainly would have affirmed the Old Testament teaching.

 Jesus Said More: